NeuroJSON/jsonlab/README.rst

-for the 3 supported data formats share almost the same input parameters; similarly for the 3 ``save*`` functions (``savejson/saveubjson/savemsgpack``) These encoders and decoders are capable of converting/storing many different data structures supported by MATLAB, thanks to `jdataencode/jdatadecode` - a pair of in-memory data converters that translate complex data structures to the easy-to-serialized forms according to the JData specifications.
+for the 3 supported data formats share almost the same input parameters; similarly for the 3 ``save*`` functions (``savejson/saveubjson/savemsgpack``) These encoders and decoders are capable of converting/storing many different data structures supported by MATLAB, thanks to ``jdataencode/jdatadecode`` - a pair of in-memory data converters that translate complex data structures to the easy-to-serialized forms according to the JData specifications.
-The detailed help information can be found in the `Contents.m` file.
+The detailed help information can be found in the ``Contents.m`` file.

-In addition, we also provide a pair of functions, ``jsave/jload`` to store and retrieve variables from the current workspace, similar to the `save/load` functions in MATLAB and Octave.
-The files ``jsave/jload`` use is by default a binary JData file with self-contained metadata.
-The file size is comparable (can be smaller if use ``lzma`` compression) to ``.mat`` files.
-This feature is currently experimental.
 In the below section, we simply provide a few examples on how to use each of the core functions for encoding/decoding JSON/UBJSON/MessagePack data